bronson/backgrounded/README.md

 your logfile if you want to keep it or to /dev/null if you don't.

+## The Task

+When your task is run:

+* stdin is from /dev/null
+* both stdout and stderr go into the logfile
+* (TODO needs testing) HUP and INT are ignored.
+* It's the process group leader, so any forked processes are part of that group.

 ## Testing

 * `make test` (or just `make`)